LaudateCorpus1/lets-color-skill/README.md

             }
             ```
             The first thing we create is the payload, which is nothing more than a `Map<String, Object>`.
-            We populate the required attributes with our resource information and after that, we generate the
+            We populate the required attributes with our coloring page information.
+After that, we generate the
-            `SendRequestDirective` through the `SendRequestDirectiveBuilder`, specifying that we want to use the name
+            `SendRequestDirective` through the `SendRequestDirectiveBuilder`, specifying that we want to use the
-            connections as PRINT.
-We set the payload and a token and that's it!
+            connection name PRINT.
+Then we put the payload and token into the builder and that's it!
             Our response is completely ready to be sent to Alexa, so it can be forwarded to HP Printer Skill.

             Alexa will ask us if we want to print the document using *HP Printer Skill*, and after we agree to use it,